FrancisHerrera/Simple.cgi/README.md

 # Comp 490 Project 1 - Primer Project/Simple.cgi
          Status (working)

+In this project, you are to create a simple web application.
+This web application can be written in any programming language of your choice.
+However, you must use the simple CGI interface.
+I.e., you can’t use the vendor supplied libraries to read access the HTTP Header information.

+The functionality of your web application is to be defined by you.
+There is a minimal number of features that are required, you are free to add additional features.

 This is a simple web application for Comp 490 with Jeff Wiegley.
 It satisfies the minimum requirements I believe.

 1. It responds to the GET verb.